 - No more than 15 hours may be in distance learning (computer based, video based, etc.)(NAC 641.007)

+All continuing education must meet the requirements as listed in NAC 641.136.
 Those licensed within the biennial are NOT required to complete CEUS.
 CEUS are due with your renewal at the end of each even year.

 What is the PLUS application?